 When to Break Your Epics Down

 There is only one appropriate time to break an epic down into sprint-sized user story chunks: when the product owner feels that an epic is nearing the top of the backlog.
+In that way, the movement of an epic toward the top of the backlog is another difference between agile epics and user stories.

 Until that happens, your user stories are better off residing in epic form.
 But once an epic climbs into the upper reaches of your product backlog, it’s time to start breaking it down.